 enter key to retain the name else specify the environment name.

-In this way, Jovian seamlessly ensures the end-to-end reproducibility of your Jupyter notebooks across different operating systems.
+In this way, Jovian.ml seamlessly ensures the end-to-end reproducibility of your Jupyter notebooks across different operating systems.

-You have to own the notebook or have to be a collaborator to commit changes to the same project notebook.
-If not you can commit any changes made to your profile as a new notebook.
+You have to own the notebook or have to be a collaborator to commit changes to the same notebook project.
+If not you can commit the cloned notebook with any changes to your Jovian profile as a new notebook project.

-If changes are made after you have cloned the notebook by any of the collaborator.
+If there are any new versions uploaded after you have cloned the notebook by any of the collaborator.

 You can use